chronosphereio/calyptia-go-repo-template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The proposal fixes a bug/issue or implements a new feature that is well described.
 - [ ] The proposal has sufficient test cases that covers the changes.
-  - [ ] If changes an API, it doesn't break back-compatibility.
+  - [ ] If changes an API, it does not break backwards compatibility (-1 major version).
 - [ ] If integration is required, the proposal has integration tests.
-- [ ] The proposal doesn't break coverage stats
+- [ ] The proposal does not break coverage stats
 - [ ] The proposal has the required documentation changes.

 ## Backport